xeldawe/api/README.md

+# Learning project for trying almost everything without dependecies (like spring security...etc) - created in 2017 - you should not use!

-# API
+# API (like front controller pattern)

-Write once an entity and nothing more than you can use GET, POST, PUT, DELETE!
+Write an entity an you have full controll with rest - this is a webshop backend engine

 Generic controller -> generic service -> generic repo